WenWebProject/Cards/README.md

 3. for dynamische Film Card: FilmCard.php + FilmCard.css in folder "css" + SlideShow.js in folder "js" + filmcard.sql +
    + the needed images and Trailers are in folder "img" + the needed icons are in folder "icon".
 4. for dynamische City Card: citycard.php + CityCard.css in folder "css" + SlideShow1.js in folder "js" + citycard.sql +
-   + the needed images and Trailers are in folder "img" + the needed icons are in folder "icon".
+   + the needed images are in folder "img" + the needed icons are in folder "icon".
 5. "Film Card & City Card-Wenwen Marin.pdf" ist eine 2 Seiten Kurzbeschreibung.
 6. "Film Card & City Card-Wenwen Marin.ppt" ist die Präsentation.